elastic/rally/docs/track.rst

 .. note::
     This operation can only be used inside a ``composite`` operation because it needs to read the async search id from earlier API calls.

-With the operation ``get-async-search`` you can `delete an async search <https://www.elastic.co/guide/en/elasticsearch/reference/current/async-search.html#delete-async-search>`_.
+With the operation ``delete-async-search`` you can `delete an async search <https://www.elastic.co/guide/en/elasticsearch/reference/current/async-search.html#delete-async-search>`_.
 It supports the following parameters:

 * ``delete-results-for`` (mandatory): A list of names of ``submit-async-search`` requests for which results should be deleted.
 Async searches that have already completed within ``wait_for_completion_timeout`` are skipped automatically.